M.O: When did you become a transhumanist?

 M.O: Do you envision a time where humans won’t need to kill other animals for food?

-Humans don’t need to kill nonhuman animals for food now.
+Humans don’t need to kill nonhuman animals for food today.
 Statistically, vegetarians tend to be slimmer, longer lived, and record higher IQ scores than meat-eaters – though there are confounding variables.
 Either way, switching from a meat-based diet to global veganism can also ensure more people are adequately nourished.
 Feeding grain and soya products directly to people is far more energetically efficient than feeding crops to nonhuman animals whom humans abuse, factory-farm and butcher.
 What humans are doing to billions of other sentient beings is ethically indefensible - a crime against sentience.
 Factory-farming and slaughterhouses are perhaps greatest source of severe and readily avoidable suffering in the world today.
-No doubt moral revolutions happen.
+Moral revolutions do happen.
 In practice, most meat-eaters are likely to acknowledge the compelling ethical arguments against harming nonhuman animals only when in vitro meat products of a taste and texture indistinguishable from today’s supermarket products became readily available at the same price as “traditional” meat.
-Only after a global dietary transition to in vitro meat will the death factories finally be outlawed.
+Most likely the death factories will finally be outlawed only in the wake of the global dietary transition to in vitro meat.

 M.O: Do you think that some governments suppresses technology?